Childhood trauma led to addiction, resignation: Nunavut MP

 “I was beaten.
 I was sexually abused.
 At 15 or 16, there was a suicide attempt.
 All these things that happened in my life… I always thought this stuff never bothered me.
 I buried it.”

-Tootoo said the abuse happened in both the North and South while he was away studying in Yellowknife, and in colleges in Ontario and Saskatchewan.
+Tootoo said the abuse happened in both the North and the South while he was away studying in Yellowknife, and in colleges in Ontario and Saskatchewan.

 Mansbridge asked Tootoo why he thought he was a target for that abuse.